kraken-php/docs/api-supervision.md

 <a name="registering-problem-solvers"></a>
 ### Registering Problem Solvers

-Registering problem solvers can be done via pssing its instance or class name to supervisor constructor:
+Registering problem solvers can be done via passing its instance or class name to supervisor constructor:

     $supervisor = new Supervisor($factory, [], [
         CustomException::class => CustomSolver::class